 It’s loads of fun to whip up heavy cream using this hack…and there’s no gadgets to wash when you’re done.
 Whipped cream dreams, here we come.

-Gone are the days of getting out your beaters or Kitchen Aid.
+Gone are the days of getting out your beaters or Kitchen Aid to make whipped cream.
 Introducing the oldest kitchen staple in the book: the Mason jar.

 Apparently, this method has been around for years, as my very European sister-in-law recently shared with me that this was her childhood shalosh seudos activity.
 They’d whip up the heavy cream that would be served with fresh berries.
 The jar got passed around and around, until everyone got a good arm workout and the whipped cream was ready.